abhinvanand01/Blockchain-DApp/README.md

 # Tech stack used :
- Flutter for App designing,
+ Flutter for App designing, \
- Rinkybi test net as the test blockchain network, firebase to store users details and their role in the supply chain.
+ Rinkybi test net as the test blockchain network, \ firebase to store users details and their role in the supply chain. \
- SmartContracts written on Remix IDE , and Metamask as a wallet to  verify transcations on the blockchain.
+ SmartContracts written on Remix IDE , \
+ Metamask as a wallet to  verify transcations on the blockchain. \
+ and libraries like web3dart ,and geolocator for addtional functionalities.

 # Login and SignUp Page